 Authors have also been mindful of the very different contexts in which RE is taught across Berkshire.
 Curriculum time, resources and teacher expertise differ considerably from one school to another.
+They are also mindful that everyone has a responsibility to promote the welfare of all children and young people.
+All teachers in delivering Religious Education should have due regard to Teachers' Standards guidance and the guidance on Promoting Fundamental British Values as part of SMSC

-2.3 PURPOSE OF THIS SYLLABUS
+1.3 PURPOSE OF THIS SYLLABUS